 One of the reasons ground plane-less verticals (no radials, perhaps just a pipe or ground rod) do not perform well, is because the current returned to the source is forced to travel though lossy ground.
 A similar situation exists in a mobile installation.
 That is to say, some of the antenna current returning to the source flows through the surface under the vehicle, rather than through the vehicle itself.
 This fact increases ground losses which are already high.

 One of the base-station work-a-rounds, is to elevate the antenna away from the poor conducting ground surface, and use an artificial ground plane; elevated radials in other words.
 However, we don't have that luxury in a mobile installation.
-There is one thing we can do, and that's raise the antenna as high as possible on the vehicle, consistent with local height restrictions (legal, trees, wires, etc.).
+There is one thing we can do, and that's raise the antenna as high as possible on the vehicle (but not atop a long post!), consistent with local height restrictions (legal, trees, wires, etc.).
 Doing so reduces the coupling between the antenna and the surface under the vehicle, which increases the current flow through the body of the vehicle, and reduces the overall ground losses.
 It should be noted that a proper mobile installation will always have more ground loss than a proper base station installation, even using the exact antenna!

 There's another important item with respect to ground losses which needs addressing, and that is consistency in ground conductivity.
 While the mean deviation over a large statistical area may be fairly narrow, over a small statistical area the mean deviation can be rather drastic.
 Adding insult, mobiles operate on paved surfaces for the most part, and road surfaces are even more inconsistent than soil surfaces.

 The mean deviation in soil conductivity changes as the moisture content, and surface temperature of the ground changes.
 In fact, the changes are often great enough, that you can measure the difference in input impedance between morning, and evening.
 This fact is yet another reason antenna shootouts are not nearly as definitive as organizers would lead you to believe.